Your FAQs about the NJEA Convention answered

 How do I get a record of the sessions I’ve attended?

 Professional development certificates will be issued electronically after the end of each session.
-Be sure to have your badge scanned when you enter a session on the third or fourth floors or in Digital Boulevard session.
-You will receive an email with a link to your certificates after each session ends.
+Be sure to have your badge scanned when you enter a session on the third or fourth floors.
+Your professional development certificates can be found in your online PD Transcript.

 What if my district requires me to be at my school on NJEA Convention days rather than at the convention?